 3. Performance, Compatibility and other factors

-Java is an interpreted language and therefore the code is not converted to machine language until its being launched.With JAVA, LINQ is not available.
+Java is an interpreted language and hence the code is not converted to machine language until its being launched.
+LINQ is not available in Java.
 Java 7 can utilize a switch statement on a string variable but not on the older frameworks.

-LINQ allows a user to write queries directly rather than making use of stored procedures. .Net is compiled and run on the operating system where the code is deployed.
-C# allows users to use a switch statement on a string variable.
+LINQ allows a user to write queries instantly rather than making use of stored procedures. .Net is compiled and works on the operating system where the code is deployed.
+C# lets users use a switch statement on a string variable.

 4. Advantages and Disadvantage

 Java can run on any operating system; it is a portable language.
 You can create your website or application on any platform without any pressure or stress.
 Java generally calls database less often as all its domain objects are instantly ready.
 Tons of integrating connectors are readily available for Java and they are easily available on the internet.
 Furthermore, code written in Java is backward compatible and can be effortlessly moved from one operating system to another.